 Harlem Office Space | Lease & Data Trends

-Commercial tenants are renting Harlem office space for an average of $45 per square foot.
+Commercial tenants are renting Harlem office space for an average of around $45 per square foot.
 Harlem office space is ideal for those trying to avoid high Manhattan and Brooklyn prices.
 A variety of office space is available, from single-desk offices in co-working spaces to entire floors of renovated buildings.

 Residential data shows increasing rent trends.
 At the current rate, Harlem could catch up to Midtown and Lower Manhattan’s prices in the next ten to twenty years, with commercial real estate prices likely to follow.